Bay of Kotor and Kotor Old Town seen from a tandem paragliding route.

 Launch

-Kotor Paragliding uses the highest known regular coastal tandem paragliding launch site in Montenegro: 1256 m above sea level.
+Kotor Paragliding uses the highest known regular coastal tandem paragliding launch site in Montenegro: a fixed Lovcen-slope launch at 1256 m above sea level.

 Bay fit